Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 This brand is very open about the origins and assembly of their products; you can easily find this information on their site.

-In terms of options, there are quite a few riflescopes that fall under these two lines, so a good chunk of shooters can probably find something that suits them here!
+In terms of options, there are quite a few rifle scopes that fall under these two lines.
+You will probably find something that suits you here!

 Are Scopes Made in America Better?